Stock Clearance Sale

 Is hypothyroidism can be prevented?

 Hypothyroidism is an unprevented medical condition.
-Timely doctor consultation and following treatment is the only prevention to control the symptoms.
+Timely doctor consultation and following treatment are the only prevention to control the symptoms.

 Best food to eat for hypothyroidism